Non-Work Related Disability

 - You are out of service (not in receipt of salary) at the time disability commences.

 - You are employed by another public body supported by taxation.

 - You did not return to service for at least 6 months after separating from employment.

 - A physician is unable to approve disability based on the medical documentation.

 - You are paid full salary for the period of disability.

-Ordinary Disability provides a benefit payment based on 50% of your salary.
+Ordinary Disability provides benefit payments based on 50% of your pensionable salary.
 You earn credits toward Ordinary Disability for ¼ of your service up to a lifetime maximum of 5 years.

 Pension Service Credit

 Pension service credit is granted for all periods of approved disability.
 You must apply for your disability benefit with CCPF in order to receive your pension service credit.